 Attitude Reflects Leadership – How a Popular Film Reflects Core Competencies in Ethics and Compliance Management

 In the 2000 film Remember the Titans, these were the words the football team’s star defensive end Julius Campbell utters to call out team captain Gerry Bertier’s lack of leadership of the recently integrated football team.
 This scene arrives at a pivotal time in the story’s arc.
 Before this scene, the white and black players were at odds, mainly keeping their distance from one another off the field.
-Head coach Herman Boone and assistant coach Bill Yoast excoriated the players for how their lack of bonding off the field led to their inability to come together as a united team and pursue real success.
-This scene is followed by Boone’s heartfelt plea to the team on an early-morning run through the Gettysburg battlefield:
+Head coach Herman Boone and assistant coach Bill Yoast criticized the players for how their lack of bonding off the field led to their inability to unite as a united team and pursue real success.
+This scene is followed by Boone’s heartfelt plea to the section on an early-morning run through the Gettysburg battlefield:

 If we don’t come together right now on this hallowed ground, we too will be destroyed, just like they were.
 I don’t care if you like each other right now, but you will respect each other.
 And maybe, I don’t know; maybe we’ll learn to play this game like men.

-Living in northern Virginia, just minutes away from the city of Alexandria where the story’s real events took place, to me, these words resonate.
-Over the past several months, I watched The Washington Post report of the passing of Julius Campbell (January 2019), Bill Yoast (May 2019), and Herman Boone (December 2019).
+Living in northern Virginia, just minutes away from the city of Alexandria where the story’s actual events took place, to me, these words resonate.
+Over the past several months, I watched The Washington Post report on the passing of Julius Campbell (January 2019), Bill Yoast (May 2019), and Herman Boone (December 2019).
 (As the film states, Gerry Bertier died in 1981 in a car accident.)
 All four played essential roles as three rival high schools and their football teams merged in 1971 to form the new TC Williams High School, the city’s first racially integrated high school.
 As the move dramatizes, this integration leads to many problems among coaches, teammates, students, parents, and the community.

 With Campbell’s words to Bertier, the story pivots.
 Soon enough, Bertier recognizes the power of both words and actions.
 He heeds the coaches’ message to escape his narrow mindset.
-He rises above his status as just a player, his race, and youth to take on the mantle of leadership and become a real team captain—a real leader.
-Campbell, as a role model to his African American teammates, undergoes a similar transformation.
+He rises above his status as just a player, his race, and youth to take on the mantle of leadership and become a real team captain—a natural leader.
+As a role model to his African American teammates, Campbell undergoes a similar transformation.
 In Hollywood fashion, under Bertier and Campbell’s leadership (with Boone and Yoast’s guidance), the team comes together to become a “perfect” team—or at least an undefeated one, winning that year’s Virginia state championship.

 As one of my go-to films, Remember the Titans sticks with me with each viewing.
 Recently, it’s given me a reason to consider the critical elements of good leadership.
 What’s intriguing is how well the attributes exhibited in the film match the leadership competencies that we at Syntrio identified as essential to leading businesses ethically.